 Contract 2 has now commenced and Morgan Sindall is on site.
 This contact will deliver new utilities and road infrastructure, the new Sighthill Park and improved public realm.
 It will also deliver the platforms for new housing.

-The new road network will be opened in mid 2019.
+Elements of the new road network will be opened in a phased basis from mid 2019.

 Following a detailed procurement process, Keepmoat Homes was selected in October 2017 as the preferred partner to deliver the housing development.
 Keepmoat shares the Council's vision for Sighthill and recognises the significant benefits that can be delivered through the regeneration.
 The development will create 198 homes for mid-market rent, 628 homes for private sale, quality retail units and a commercial development.

 Sighthill and Glasgow will also gain from this regeneration project through a community benefits programme from Keepmoat that will:

 New Rhythms for Glasgow is working with the local community to create an exciting programme of events and creative opportunities.
 This programme will provide the local community with opportunities to come together, to be involved in elements of the design process and to plan how they see the new Sighthill evolving.

 This work is being funded by the Council, Glasgow Housing Association and Scottish Government and Sighthill is one of the early action areas to benefit from the City Deals programme.